 Reference ECM Density

 Can be used to set the density values in the specified node set.
-The NodeData name this binds to is “ref_ecm_density”;
+The NodeData name this binds to is “ref_ecm_density”; This sets the reference density at the given nodes.

 Repulse Value

 Can be used to set the repulse value on a per node basis.
 Unless some special behavior is desired set the repulse value to 1.0.
+An example of a special behavior would be repulsing part way through an element.
 The NodeData name this binds to is “repulse_value”.

 Growth Velocity

 The growth velocity manager is required in Angio Materials and defines the velocity of vessels within the material.
-The velocity modifier memebers order matters as they will be applied in the order that they are specified.
+The velocity modifiers are applied in the order that they are specified.

 e.g.